awsdocs/amazon-ec2-user-guide/doc_source/ebs-cloud-watch-events.md

 `Server.InternalError - An internal error caused the operation to fail`
 A request to enable fast snapshot restore failed due to an internal error, and the state transitioned to `disabling` or `disabled`\.
 Wait and then try again\.

+`Client.InvalidSnapshot.InvalidState - The requested snapshot was deleted or access permissions were revoked`
+The fast snapshot restore state for the snapshot has transitioned to `disabling` or `disabled` because the snapshot was deleted or unshared by the snapshot owner\.
+Fast snapshot restore cannot be enabled for a snapshot that has been deleted or is no longer shared with you\.

 ## Using AWS Lambda to handle CloudWatch events<a name="using_lambda"></a>

 You can use Amazon EBS and CloudWatch Events to automate your data\-backup workflow\.
 This requires you to create an IAM policy, a AWS Lambda function to handle the event, and an Amazon CloudWatch Events rule that matches incoming events and routes them to the Lambda function\.